Young people often benefit from the care farming environment, learning new skills such as taking on responsibility for

 Less able-bodied people can learn new skills and develop new interests in the care farming environment.

-Care farms provide health, social or educational care services for individuals from one or a range of vulnerable groups.
+Care farms provide health, social or specialist educational care services for individuals from one or a range of vulnerable groups.

 Click here to find out more

-Want to read about the benefits of paid membership or want to renew membership?
-Click here to find the correct sign-up form
+Want to read about the benefits of membership, join us or renew your Code of Practice access?
+Click here for the correct Code sign-up form and more information.

-Already a paid member?
-Access the Member Zone here
+Already a member?
+Access the Member Zone here Logout here?

 Social Farms and Gardens is encouraging all care farmers to adopt the care farming Code of Practice.

 For more information click here

 Click here to search for care farms in your local area.